vaykaushik/user-and-dog-api/README.md

 **What do I want to understand next?**

-1 - How to use 'useEffect' in combination with useState to dyanamically display a query based on what the user has typed.
+1 - How to use 'useEffect' in combination with 'useState' to dyanamically display a query based on what the user has typed.

 **What were the challenges of this project?**